hello, Janika_

 Ask Claude to show its sources.
 Tell it to read the real docs first.
 Say “if you’re not sure, say so.”
 A good prompt beats a hallucination.

-Try this Before we use any library, please check it actually exists by fetching its real documentation.
+Paste to Claude · Try it Before we use any library, please check it actually exists by fetching its real documentation.
 If you can’t verify it, tell me so.

 The safety net

 And here’s the counterweight: you cannot really break anything.
-Claude keeps restore points of your project as it works, like numbered revisions of a drawing set.
-Type /rewind (or double-tap Escape) and you can roll the code and the conversation back to any earlier moment, even reaching back past a /clear.
+Claude keeps restore points of your project as it works (each time it edits a file, it first tucks away a copy of how things were), like numbered revisions of a drawing set.
+Type /rewind (or double-tap Escape) and you can roll the code and the conversation back to any earlier moment, even reaching back past a /clear (the shortcut that wipes the whiteboard for a fresh start).
 And when you come back to a session after a break, /recap gives you a one-line catch-up on where you left off.

 Chapter 18 · Saving your work, properly